OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 If you have the IPA (probably including an already decrypted app binary), unzip it and you are ready to go.
 The app binary is located in the main bundle directory (.app), e.g. "Payload/Telegram X.app/Telegram X".
 See the following subsection for details on the extraction of the property lists.

-If not, first of all you need a jailbroken device where you will install the app (e.g. via App Store or TestFlight).
+If not, then you need a jailbroken device where you will install the app (e.g. via App Store or TestFlight).
 Once installed, you need to find the path to the app's bundle.
 This can be easily done with objection, example using Telegram:

 - open the app and leave it running on foreground
 - run the following command